 to these specifications.

 Your page will be well-formed HTML5, and indicate that it is in the UTF-8 character set.
+This is a starting point for the file.

 <!DOCTYPE html>